Burma campaign: Japanese plans

 The Japanese were influenced to an unknown degree by Subhas Chandra Bose, commander of the Indian National Army.
 This was composed largely of Indian soldiers who had been captured in Malaya or Singapore, and Indians (Tamils) living in Malaya.
 At Bose's instigation, a substantial contingent of the INA joined in this Dilli Chalo ("March on Delhi") with the war cry Jai Hind.
 Both Bose and Mutaguchi emphasised the advantages which would be gained by a successful attack into India, with the ultimate plan being that once Japanese forces had broken through British defences at Imphal, the INA would cross the hills of North-East India into the Gangetic plain, where it would work as a guerrilla army.
 This army was expected to live off the land, with captured British supplies, support, and personnel from the local population.
 With misgivings on the part of several of Mutaguchi's superiors and subordinates, Operation U-Go was launched.

 Northern and Yunnan front 1943–1944

 Stilwell's forces (designated X Force) initially consisted of two American-equipped Chinese divisions with a Chinese-manned M3 Light Tank battalion and an American long-range penetration brigade known as "Merrill's Marauders".

-In 1943, the Thai Phayap Army invasion headed to Xishuangbanna at China, but were driven back by the Chinese nationalist force.
+In 1943, the Thai Phayap Army invaded Xishuangbanna in China, but was driven back by the Chinese nationalist force.

 The India–China airlift delivered approximately 650,000 tons of material to China at a cost of 1,659 men and 594 aircraft.

-In October 1943 the Chinese 38th Division led by Sun Li-jen began to advance from Ledo, Assam towards Myitkyina and Mogaung while American engineers and Indian labourers extended the Ledo Road behind them.
+In October 1943, the Chinese 38th Division, led by Sun Li-jen, began to advance from Ledo, Assam towards Myitkyina and Mogaung while American engineers and Indian labourers extended the Ledo Road behind them.
 The Japanese 18th Division was repeatedly outflanked by the Marauders and threatened with encirclement.